-There are two W3C specifications that have need of a registry in which to represent constraints: getusermedia: Getting access to local devices that can generate multimedia streams [W3C.WD-getusermedia-2012xxxx] and WebRTC 1.0: Real-time Communication Between Browsers [W3C.WD-webrtc-20120209].
-In the former, the getUserMedia() method on the NavigatorUserMedia interface takes an "options" argument (which may be renamed "constraints").
-In the latter, the addMedia() method on the PeerConnection interface takes a "hints" parameter (soon to be renamed "constraints").
-Both of these parameters make use of a data structure representing a list of constraints on the HTML media or media connection to be established.
-Additionally, both specifications also (will soon) define getCapabilities() methods that are used to query the web browser about its capabilities.
+There are two W3C specifications that have need of a registry in which to represent constrainable properties: Media Capture and Streams [W3C.WD-mediacapture-streams-20130903] and WebRTC 1.0: Realtime Communication Between Browsers [W3C.WD-webrtc-20130910].
+In the former, the getUserMedia() method on the NavigatorUserMedia interface takes a "constraints" argument.
+In the latter, the addStream() method on the RTCPeerConnection interface and the constructor for RTCPeerConnection both take optional "constraints" parameters.
+All three of these parameters make use of a data structure representing a list of constraints on the HTML media or media connection to be established.
+Additionally, both specifications define methods that are used to query the web browser about its capabilities.
 The returned data structure specifies the browser's capabilities in terms of constraints that it can satisfy.
 The data structures and their use are defined in the aforementioned specifications.
-This document specifies the registry used to define individual constraint names, their allowed values, and their meanings.
+This document specifies the registry used to define individual constrainable property names, their allowed values, and their meanings.